 6. Do not wake up a sleeping relative

-If you ever feel like you need to sleep in or take a nap after all the feasts and house-visiting, go to sleep with peace of mind knowing that you should not be suddenly jolted up by your family.
+If you ever feel the need to sleep in or take a nap after all the feasts and house-visiting, you can go to sleep with peace of mind knowing that you will not be suddenly jolted up by your family... if they respect this taboo.

-As the belief goes, the one woken up will then be rushed around and bossed around for the rest of the year.
-But after all, it is the holidays and we all deserve the rest.
+As the belief goes, the one woken up will be rushed and bossed around for the rest of the year.
+So, tell your family not to curse you before you get some shut eye!

 7. Do not eat porridge on the first day of CNY

-8. Eat plenty of fish during the festive season
+8. You must eat plenty of fish during this festive season

 There is a phrase in Mandarin that goes "nian nian you yu, 年年有余" or "may every year bring you abundance".

-'Fish' (yu, 鱼) has the same sound as 'abundance' (yu, 余), so basically it is a witty Chinese pun and a delicious superstition to uphold.
+'Fish' (yu, 鱼) has the same sound as 'abundance' (yu, 余), so basically it is just a witty Chinese pun to make sure you have plenty of abundance as well as delicious fish dishes to eat during the new year!

-9. Stay up into the night of CNY eve
+9. You must stay up into the night of CNY eve

-10. Wake up early on the first day of CNY
+10. You must wake up early on the first day of CNY